Apache Storm vs Spark Streaming – Feature wise Comparison

 - Spark Streaming: We can create Spark applications in Java, Scala, Python, and R.

 Hence, the difference between Apache Storm vs Spark Streaming shows that Apache Storm is a solution for real-time stream processing.
 But Storm is very complex for developers to develop applications.
-There are very limited resources available in the market for it.
+Very few resources available in the market for it.

 Storm can solve only one type of problem i.e Stream processing.
 But the industry needs a generalized solution which can solve all the types of problems.
 For example Batch processing, stream processing interactive processing as well as iterative processing.
 Here Apache Spark comes into limelight which is a general purpose computation engine.
 It can handle any type of problem.
 Apart from this Apache Spark is much too easy for developers and can integrate very well with Hadoop.

-If you feel like something is missing in above article of Apache Storm vs Spark.
+If you feel like something is missing in above article of Apache Storm vs Spark Streaming.
 So, please drop a comment.